Shreyas-Ekanathan/Deep-Learning/GNN/README.md

 ## On the trajectory plots

 Rolling the learned potential out and comparing paths (`*_results/`) is a bad way to rank models.
 The dynamics are chaotic, so any small force error blows up exponentially and every model's trajectory diverges at about the same rate regardless of quality.
-Force RMSE at fixed configs is the honest metric; the trajectory plots are mostly for show.
+Force RMSE at fixed configs is the more significant metric in my opinion, but it's interesting to visualize the dynamics as well and see what happens.